mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 Making changes to your environment is an important step in changing your habits.

-By surrounding yourself with people and things that support your goals, you will be more likely to stick to your new habits and achieve your long-term objectives.
+By surrounding yourself with people and things that support your goals, you'll be more likely to stick to your new habits and achieve your long-term objectives.

 # Conclusion 🏁